Kansas City Chiefs schedule this week

 |Sunday, Nov.
 7||4:25 PM||FOX|

-Even if Aaron Rodgers were to remain in Green Bay, I can’t see the Packers winning against Kansas City at Arrowhead.
+Even if Aaron Rodgers were to play at a high level, I can’t see the Packers winning against Kansas City at Arrowhead.
 There’s just too many weapons for them to contend with.
 In what should be a higher-scoring affair, I have the Chiefs coming out on top by multiple scores.

 - Week 9 prediction: Chiefs 35, Packers 24